How to Improve Standing Power Throw: Quick Tips for Explosive Results

 What is considered a qualifying distance for the Standing Power Throw in the Army Combat Fitness Test (ACFT)?

-Qualifying distances vary based on your age and gender.
+Qualifying distances vary depending on your age and gender.

 Where can I find a score chart to evaluate my progress in the Standing Power Throw?

-You can find official ACFT score charts on the U.S. Army website.
+Official ACFT score charts can be accessed on the U.S. Army website.

 They are also available in ACFT preparation guides or through military fitness resources.